History of slavery in the Muslim world: Saudi Arabia

-Libya and Algeria
+Algeria and Libya

 Libya is a major exit point for African migrants heading to Europe.
 International Organization for Migration (IOM) published a report in April 2017 showing that many of the migrants from Sub-Saharan Africa heading to Europe are sold as slaves after being detained by people smugglers or militia groups.
 African countries south of Libya were targeted for slave trading and transferred to Libyan slave markets instead.
 According to the victims, the price is higher for migrants with skills like painting and tiling.
-Slaves are often ransomed to their families and in the meantime until ransom can be paid tortured, forced to work, sometimes to death and eventually executed or left to starve if they can't pay for too long.
+Slaves are often ransomed to their families and – in the meantime until ransom can be paid – tortured, forced to work, sometimes to death and eventually executed or left to starve if they can't pay for too long.
 Women are often raped and used as sex slaves and sold to brothels and private Libyan clients.
 Many child migrants also suffer from abuse and child rape in Libya.

 In November 2017, hundreds of African migrants were being forced into slavery by human smugglers who were themselves facilitating their arrival in the country.
 Most of the migrants are from Nigeria, Senegal and Gambia.
 They however end up in cramped warehouses due to the crackdown by the Libyan Coast Guard, where they are held until they are ransomed or are sold for labor.
 Libyan authorities of the Government of National Accord announced that they had opened up an investigation into the auctions.
 A human trafficker told Al-Jazeera that hundreds of the migrants are bought and sold across the country every week.
 Dozens of African migrants headed for a new life in Europe in 2018 said they were sold for labor and trapped in slavery in Algeria.